 1. Single Item Food Drive: Limit the number of food items you collect to one or two items, such as canned salmon or tuna.
 That way you will end up with a large number of the same item which makes it much easier for a soup kitchen to distribute equitably among clients.
 Need help in making a flier, or publicizing your food drive?
 Click here.

-2. Wholesale Food Drive: Write your favorite Kosher food vendors and let them know you are collecting food by the case to feed the needy at Masbia in honor of your Bar/Bat Mitzvah, and ask them to make a donation.
+2. Wholesale Food Drive (By the Case): Write your favorite Kosher food vendors and let them know you are collecting food by the case to feed the needy at Masbia in honor of your Bar/Bat Mitzvah, and ask them to make a donation.
 You can also try your local supermarkets.
 Click here to see examples of a letter you can write and other tools.

-3. DIY Packages: Choose a food you particularly like, or if your Bat or Bar Mitzvah falls close to a Jewish holiday, choose a traditional holiday food, and collect the ingredients to make that dish (challah, kugel, babka, hamentaschen, etc.).
+3. DIY Ingredient Packages: Choose a food you particularly like, or if your Bat or Bar Mitzvah falls close to a Jewish holiday, choose a traditional holiday food, and procure the ingredients to make that dish (challah, kugel, babka, hamentaschen, etc.).
 Remember, stick to recipes that call for mostly shelf-stable ingredients, such as flour, sugar, salt, oil, jam, peanut butter, etc. Then create individual bags with those ingredients which can be distributed to clients.
 We have experience making challah ingredient kits which includes includes 5lb. high gluten flour, a small bottle of oil, a small pack of sugar, salt, yeast, 2 polybags to reinforce the flour and sugar, and a shopping bag to put all the ingredients in.
 One kit costs approximately $8.
-Click here for more tools.
+Click here for more information about this option.

 Bake Sales – MASBIA’S CHOICE: